jdlph/shortest-path-algorithms/01_sp-algm-imp/README.md

 <img src="./images/test-platform.png" width="600">

 We time each implementation for five runs and calculate the average excluding the highest and lowest.
 One additional run is conducted for Python as the first run of each implementation involves compiling source code to byte code.
-To get rid of the potential impact from IDE (Integrated Development Environment), the applications are all launched directly using PowerShell from the terminal (while IDEs remain closed).
+Furthermore, to get rid of the potential impact from IDE (Integrated Development Environment), the applications are all launched directly using PowerShell from the terminal (while IDEs remain closed).
 Table 1 summaries the CPU times under different implementations.
 All the information regarding the test platform and tools can be found in Table 2.

 ## References
 1. R. K. Ahuja, T. L. Magnanti, and J. B. Orlin, Network Flows: Theory, Algorithms, and Applications.
 Prentice Hall, 1993.
-2. Z. Cui, C. Li, and X. Zhou, “Introduction to Label Correcting Algorithm,” 2020.
+2. Z. Cui, C. Li, and X. Zhou, “Introduction to Label Correcting Algorithms,” 2020.
 3. X. Zhou, “STALite/DTALite/NeXTA Software,” 2020.
 [Online].
 Available: https://github.com/xzhou99/stalite-dtalite_software_release.